Code-Institute-Submissions/SpendWise/README.md

 ### Forking the project

--Sign/regester in to Github and go to my repository at https://github.com/Thomas-Longworth/Expense-tracker .
+- Sign/regester in to Github and go to my repository at https://github.com/Thomas-Longworth/Expense-tracker .
--Navagage the Fork button at the top right of the page and select it.
+- Navagage the Fork button at the top right of the page and select it.
--The fork  is now created and copied to your repositories.
+- The fork is now created and copied to your repositories.

 ### Cloning the project